se-edu/se-book/codeQuality/maximiseReadability/intermediate/dontTripReader/outcomes.md

-:trophy: Can improve code quality using technique: do not 'trip up' reader  :one:
+{{glyphicon_flag}} Can improve code quality using technique: do not 'trip up' reader  :one: